christaylorcodes/WebrootUnity/WebrootUnity_Functions.md

 # WebrootUnity Module
 ## Description
-This module is a PowerShell wrapper for the [Webroot Unity API](https://unityapi.webrootcloudav.com/Docs/en/APIDoc/APIReference#apiReference).
+This module is a PowerShell wrapper for the Webroot Unity API .
 This module looks to mirror its functionality.

 ## WebrootUnity Cmdlets
 ### [Connect-WebrootUnity](Connect-WebrootUnity.md)